 You may be the type of person who likes to personalise your car by using your own cherished number plate that you’ve had for years.
 You may think that you won’t be able to put a private plate on a lease car and you’re second guessing whether to lease or not.
 Don’t worry!
 You can easily put your personal plate onto your new lease car but there are a few steps you need to follow before we get there.

 There are over 45 million vehicle registrations available to buy online through the DVLA.
-We recommend starting here as you have the highest chances of finding the perfect plate number for you.
+We recommend starting here as you have the highest chance of finding the perfect plate number for you.

-For more rare registrations numbers, the DVLA host auctions roughly every two months and prices tend to start from £130.
-Bidding can be done by phone, writing, person or online.
+For rare registration numbers, the DVLA hosts auctions roughly every two months and prices tend to start from £130.
+Bidding can be done by phone, writing, in person or online.

 You can also buy a registration number from a dealer or from another car owner privately.

 As long as you have the finance company’s permission to do so there shouldn’t be any problems in adding a private plate.
 To start you will need to get in contact directly with the funder of your lease agreement as they are the registered keeper of the vehicle and not yourself.
 This should be done after you have taken delivery of your lease vehicle as we are unable to arrange for this to be done beforehand.

 After gaining permission from the funder, you will need to assign them as a nominee on your documentation.
 You can do this using the V778 form (retention document) or the V750 form (certificate of entitlement).
 To nominate the finance company, you will need to fill in their details in section 1 and section 2 on either the V778 or V750 and then sign it.
 The funder should inform you of the correct nominee details when you call and ask for permission to add the private plate to the leased vehicle.